God’s Evangelism

 Ezekiel 39:8 Behold, it is come, and it is done, saith the Lord GOD; this is the day whereof I have spoken.

-This situation is an illustration of a national “The Day of the Lord”.
+This situation is an illustration of “The Day of the Lord”.

 Matthew 24:36 But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.